appearin/policy/privacy-policy.md

   You control what information we send to you by changing your [Privacy settings](https://whereby.com/user/privacy).
-You cannot opt out of receing service and transactional notifications (unless you delete your account) as they are necessary information for the Services
+You cannot opt out of receing service and transactional notifications (unless you delete your account) as they are necessary information for the Services.

 * **Newsletters.** We may process information that you provide to us for the purpose of sending you newsletters.
 > The legal basis for this processing is our legitimate interest cf. GDPR
 > art.
-6 (1) item f, namely our interest in promoting our service.
+6 (1) item f, namely our interest in promoting our Service.

 * **Personalised tips.** We may process information that you provide to us as well as usage information for the purpose of sending you personalised tips